Umbellularia

-Umbellularia californica is a large hardwood tree native to coastal forests and the Sierra foothills of California, and to coastal forests extending into Oregon.
-It is the sole species in the genus Umbellularia.
+Umbellularia californica is a large hardwood tree native to coastal forests and the Sierra foothills of California, and extending into the coastal forests southwestern Oregon and the mountains of northwestern Baja California.
+It is the sole species in the genus Umbellularia, in the laurel family Lauraceae.
 The tree's pungent leaves have a similar flavor to bay leaves, though stronger, and it may be mistaken for bay laurel.